 with the requirements of 31 U.S.C. § 1344(g), spouse may have been able to accompany him, if FHFA had issued a rule permitting such use pursuant to the Ethics Reform Act of 1989, as amended.
 However, Section 4.0(K) of the Agency's Vehicle Use Policy is more restrictive than the implementing regulations for Section 1344 and does not permit non-FHFA employees to be transported with an FHFA employee, unless the passenger was or is conducting business with FHFA.
-11 We recognize that the GSA regulations implementing Section 1344 define "official use" as "using a Government motor vehicle to perform your agency's mission(s), as authorized by your agency."
+We recognize that the GSA regulations implementing Section 1344 define "official use" as "using a Government motor vehicle to perform your agency's mission(s), as authorized by your agency."
 Because the GSA regulations place the obligation to determine "official use" on the Agency, we leave to FHFA the determination of whether the transportation of in FHFA vehicles in the manner described above was an "official use."
 Should the Agency conclude that such use was not "official", it must identify and take necessary actions arising out of the use of FHFA employees to drive to or from airports in FHFA vehicles for the 57 scheduled trips described above, of which 18 appeared to occur after regular business hours or on weekends, and may have resulted in FHFA incurring costs for employee overtime or compensatory time.
-13 Use of Subordinates to Research and/or Book Personal Travel Reservations Is Inconsistent with Standards of Ethical Conduct The anonymous hotline complaint alleged that tasked subordinate FHFA employees with making personal travel arrangements for his wife.
-Based on our review of FHFA employee emails and interviews of FHFA employees, we found that tasked subordinate FHFA employees (Employee A and Employee B) on 28 occasions to research and/or book 52 airline flights for his or his family members' personal travel.
-On 27 of the 28 occasions, FHFA employees made reservations for to travel on 50 flights between.
-On 2 of these 27 occasions, an FHFA employee also made reservations for wife to accompany him On the 28th occasion, an FHFA employee researched and/or made roundtrip reservations - comprising one for wife and one for - for a family trip to Employee A began booking personal travel for shortly after joined FHFA.
-Employee A could not recall whether first asked Employee A to book his personal travel or whether Employee A volunteered to do it for him.
+Use of Subordinates to Research and/or Book Personal Travel Reservations Is Inconsistent with Standards of Ethical Conduct The anonymous hotline complaint alleged that Employee A began booking personal travel for shortly after joined first asked Employee A to book his personal travel or whether Employee A volunteered to do it for him.
 Employee A reported to us that he/she found it unusual to be asked to book personal trips for that he/she did not mind booking personal travel even though Employee During the course of our administrative investigation, we learned that and his wife were transported in an FHFA vehicle to a funeral at Arlington National Cemetery, and thereafter spouse was dropped off in Georgetown and continued to an official meeting at the U.S. Treasury.
 12 41 C.F.R.
-102-34.200, entitled Official Use of Government Motor Vehicles .
+102-34.200, entitled Official Use of Government Motor Vehicles.
 13 For example, we found that was picked up from Philadelphia International Airport on his return from a personal trip by an FHFA employee in an FHFA leased vehicle and driven back to Washington, D.C. on a Sunday, for which the Agency approved 9.15 hours in overtime for the driver who provided that transportation.